TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Project_Proposal.md

 Where $f_N^2 = 80.6 N \, (\text{Hz}^2)$ as a function of electron density $N$.

-To facilitate comparison of electron concentration in satellite trajectories with different elevation angles (slant TEC, sTEC), it is sometimes necessary to convert TEC values into their vertical equivalent (TECv).
+&nbsp; &nbsp; &nbsp; &nbsp; To facilitate comparison of electron concentration in satellite trajectories with different elevation angles (slant TEC, sTEC), it is sometimes necessary to convert TEC values into their vertical equivalent (TECv).
 This represents the total number of electrons in a column perpendicular to the ground, under the thin-layer assumption of the ionosphere at a maximum altitude of 350 km.
 Accurate conversion from sTEC to TECv is essential for standardizing measurements, enabling meaningful integration into ionospheric models.
 Achieving this requires a robust, integrated system of hardware and software, and a dedicated team to research and implement the solution.

 #### **Specifications**